 With exaggerated flair, she exited the chambers.
 The guard looked at him and failed to hide a slight smile as he moved to follow her.

 “Make me some!?!”
-A wave of panic interfered with his breathing, necessitating his auxiliary breathing system to kick in.
-The high pitched whistle of the auxiliary air intake signified both that he was getting air, and served as a warning system of his distress to anyone nearby.
+A wave of panic interfered with his breathing, causing his auxiliary breathing system to kick in.
+The high-pitched whistle of the auxiliary air intake signified both that he was getting air and served as a warning system of his distress to anyone nearby.

 “Should I call a medic?”
 The voice of the automated security system made him jump, and it was a few seconds before he regained his composure.
 “No, I’m fine.
 Thank you”.
 The system did not respond.
-It was, after all, no longer its concern how Seto was doing.
+It was no longer its concerned about how Seto was doing.

 Really, the whistle noise was a throwback to the early evolutionary history of his species, and these days it was mostly a nuisance.
-Kids sometimes used it as a means of getting the attention of adults until told not to.
+Kids sometimes used it to get the attention of adults until told not to.
 Perhaps he will put together a proposal to genetically engineer the trait out of future generations.
 It would certainly be easier than his current task.